 You do not have to be out of work for 12 months to file for disability

-Attorney Holliday can review your circumstances and provide the experienced representation you need to submit your claim for benefits.
+Attorney Holliday can review your circumstances and provide the experienced representation you need to submit your Social Security Disability claim for benefits.

-To be considered a disabled person for Social Security purposes, an applicant must be unable to perform substantial work.
+To be considered a disabled person for Social Security Disability purposes, an applicant must be unable to perform substantial work.
 This means working and earning above a certain monetary amount per month as set by law.
 It is important to note that other tests are applied to self-employed individuals to determine if they are doing SGA.
 You cannot be working above the SGA level when you apply for benefits, as your claim will be automatically denied without any of your paperwork being considered.

-Applying for Social Security begins when you submit a written application and complete the paperwork detailing the nature of your disability and your medical treatment.
+Applying for Social Security Disability begins when you submit a written application and complete the paperwork detailing the nature of your disability and your medical treatment.
 A state agency called the Disability Determination Service (DDS) evaluates your claim.
 If the DDS denies your claim, you have 60 days to appeal the denied claim to the next level.
 That is why it is crucial to have counsel during this time.
-Our Dalton SSD lawyers at McMahan Law Firm, LLC understands that Social Security disability benefits can be essential to your financial and emotional health, which is why we are here to assist you when you need.
+Our Dalton SSD lawyers at McMahan Law Firm, LLC understands that Social Security disability benefits can be essential to your financial and emotional health, which is why we are here to assist you when you need it.
 Contact our office at (706) 277-4686 to schedule your case review and take a look at all the areas we practice law in.

 We serve individuals and families throughout North Georgia, including the Catoosa, Gilmer, Gordon, Murray, Walker, and Whitfield Counties.